 - Turn sausages once or twice during that time to ensure even browning.
 Be aware that thicker sausages may take longer to cook.

-Before you turn the oven off, cut the largest sausage in half to make absolutely certain the sausages are completely cooked and have no pink meat left inside.
+- Before you turn the oven off, cut the largest sausage in half to make absolutely certain the sausages are completely cooked and have no pink meat left inside.